3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 The examples in the second set fail equality tests because both **object literals** and **arrays** are objects, and not just "primitive" values like strings, numbers, and booleans.
 Objects and arrays are complex collections of values, and when we refer to them, we're actually referencing where they live in memory.
 That's why we call them "reference types," while things like strings and numbers are "value types."

 What this means is that when we go to compare two objects or arrays with `===`, JavaScript doesn't care if they look like similar collections.
 It only compares whether or not they are the exact same object in memory.
 In each of the cases above, when checking for equality, we're actually comparing two objects that are in two different places in memory.
-They're not exactly "the same."
+They're not exactly "the same", and will therefore return false when compared.

 #### != and !==

-There are also `!=` and `!==` operators, which are the negative versions of `==` and `===`.
+There are also `!=`(not equal) and `!==`(strict not equal) operators, which are the negative versions of `==`(equal) and `===`(strict equal).

+---

-## Switch Statement (5 mins)
+## Switch Statement (5m)

-The switch statement can be used for multiple branches based on a number or string:
+The switch statement should be used, instead of an if/else statement, if you are comparing multiple things:

 - The switch expression is evaluated once.
 - The value of the expression is compared with the values of each case.